-So successful was this initial experimental breakfast that for 2014 Board members Linda Goldberg and Bevin Ashenmiller added a second breakfast.
-Despite wintry weather limiting travel, the 2014 breakfasts were attended by 180 juniors plus 60 senior mentors.
-This year will see a repeat of two Mentoring Breakfasts for Junior Economists, this time organized by Board members Bevin Ashenmiller, Ragan Petrie and Anne Winkler.
+Mentoring Breakfasts for Junior Economists, this time organized by Board members Bevin Ashenmiller, Ragan Petrie and Anne Winkler.
 In all, 65 senior economists will mentor 180 junior economists, a figure that includes an increased demand from junior faculty, post-docs and non-academics as well as from male economists.
 The latter indicated that their male colleagues who have previously attended spoke highly of the breakfasts' efficacy.

 Provoked by the success of the junior mentoring breakfasts, numbers of senior economists, including earlier graduates of CeMENT workshops, expressed their desire for a parallel event to address concerns relevant to mid-career women.
-In response, sandwiched in between the two breakfasts for juniors, the 2015 meetings will see the inaugural Peer Mentoring Breakfast for Mid-Career Economists on Sunday, January 4, 2015.
-Open to academics and non-academics, this event will provide a forum for female economists to offered at each of the four regional association meetings.
-For practical reasons this workshop is now normally offered only just before the start of the Southern Economic Association Meeting, the largest of the four regional association meetings.

-6 Currently a misnomer, the word "Regional" is a holdover from 1998, the year this workshop was first offered at each of the four regional association meetings.
-For practical reasons this workshop is now no explore Career Transitions for Mid-Career Women Economists.
-Participants are expected to be associate or full-rank tenured academics or non-academics 10 or more years beyond the Ph.D.
+In response, sandwiched in between the two breakfasts for juniors, the 2015 Meeting will see the inaugural Peer Mentoring Breakfast for Mid-Career Economists on Sunday, January 4, 2015.
+Open to academics and non-academics, this event will provide a forum for female economists to explore Career Transitions for Mid-Career Women Economists.
+Participants are expected to be associate or full-rank tenured academics or non-academics 10 or more years beyond the PhD

-The mid-career breakfast will break into an 8:00-9:00AM session and a 9:00-10:00AM session, both with opening remarks from Adriana Kugler, Vice-Provost for Faculty and Professor at the McCourt School of Public Policy, Georgetown University.7 The 60 registered participants can then join themed tables for discussions on career transitions - from associate to full professor; from tenured professor to administrative roles and back; between academic and non-academic institutions; and from academic or non-academic economist to policy or other leadership positions.
-If this Peer Mentoring Breakfast for Mid-Career Economists proves its worth, CSWEP will consider expanding the event to a half- or full-day workshop at the 2016 AEA Meeting.8
+The mid-career breakfast will break into an 8:00-9:00AM session and a 9:00-10:00AM session, both with opening remarks from Adriana Kugler, Vice-Provost for Faculty and Professor at the McCourt School of Public Policy, Georgetown University.7 The 60 registered participants can then join themed tables for discussions on career transitions-from associate to full professor; from tenured professor to administrative roles and back; between academic and non-academic institutions: and from academic or non-academic economist to policy or other leadership positions.
+If this Peer Mentoring Breakfast for Mid-Career Economists proves its worth, CSWEP will consider expanding the event to a half- or full-day workshop at the 2016 AEA Meeting.8 visits of external speakers to include mentoring activities.
+This year Bevin Ashenmiller and Amalia Miller constituted the committee and recommended funding extended visits of Kosali Simon (Indiana University) and Hilary W. Hoynes (University of California, Berkeley) to the University of San Francisco and Montana State, respectively, for the purpose of mentoring.
+The Committee may also recommend minor supplementary funding to cosponsor one-off events in support of CSWEP's mission with other groups (see section G below).